 Supplements, Vitamins and Acupuncture

-This herb is for early onset signs only; when you think you might be coming down with a cold.
-It is designed to open the protective qi of the body and allow the cold to exit.
-Taken after the first day or two of a cold, the herb can drive the cold in further because the protective qi becomes depleted, allowing the cold free reign.
+Echinacea: This herb is for early onset signs only; when you think you might be coming down with a cold.
+It is designed to open the protective (Wei) Qi of the body and allow the cold to exit.
+Taken after the first day or two of a cold, the herb can drive the cold in further because the protective (Wei) Qi becomes depleted, allowing the cold free reign.
 Echinacea is not for cold prevention.

-This is an extremely strong, cold herb.
-If this has been prescribed, it should only be taken for very short durations.
+Cranberry Extract: This is an extremely strong, cold herb.
+If this has been prescribed, it should only be taken for a very short duration.
 It is far preferable to use unsweetened cranberry juice.
 A urinary tract infection, like all conditions, should be treated at the root of its cause.
 Causes can vary widely and are very successfully treated with acupuncture.

-If you would like to know more and get help with your current dietary needs, please take a look at the website of the renowned specialist and wonderful person Andrew Sterman.
+If you would like to know more about diet, please take a look at the website of the renowned specialist and wonderful person Andrew Sterman.